About St George's

 The building of the church was started by the Normans in the early 1100’s and most of what we see today is from the late 13th century.
 It is a cruciform church, built of Barnack stone, clunch (chalk blocks) and flint.
 There are signs of Norman work on the south outside corner of the North transept.
 In both Transepts are Early English lancet windows and outside the east window are signs of work of the same period.

-Much more information on the history of the church can be found in ‘Some Interesting facts about St George’s Church, Thriplow’ and ‘The Church of St Georges or All Saints in Thriplow’ by G O Vintner, M.A., J.P, as well as at thriplow.org.uk/thriplowsociety.
+Much more information on the history of the church can be found in ‘Some Interesting facts about St George’s Church, Thriplow’ and ‘The Church of St Georges or All Saints in Thriplow’ by G O Vintner, M.A., J.P, as well from the Thriplow Society via the link below

 Children & Families